Word,

 Featured Announcement

-We are excited to share the progress of our new Neocatechumenium Center!
-This sacred space will serve our growing Neocatechumenal Way community and provide a dedicated place for formation, celebrations, and spiritual growth.
+The future of St. Gabriel!
+We are counting with your prayers for the progress of our desired Catechumenium: a sacred space which will serve all our parishioners, providing a dedicated place for formation, celebrations, and spiritual growth.

 The construction represents our commitment to fostering deeper faith formation and community building.
 When completed, this center will accommodate our growing number of families and provide enhanced facilities for our catechetical programs.